Aesop

 Understanding Questions

-1. Why did the man and his son start riding the donkey one at a time?
+1. Why did the man and his son take the donkey to the market?

-4. What happened to the donkey when the man and his son were carrying it across the bridge?
+4. What happened when the man and his son decided to carry the donkey?

 Word Finder